ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When performing URI Template Expansion of the UDP Proxying template (see
-{{Section 3 of CONNECT-UDP}}), the client follows the same template as Unextended UDP Proxying and sets the "target_host" and the "target_port" variables to one of its targets.
+{{Section 3 of CONNECT-UDP}}), the client follows the same template as unextended UDP Proxying and sets the "target_host" and the "target_port" variables to one of its targets.
 It adds the connect-udp-bind header as specified in {{hdr}} to request bind.
 If the proxy supports Proxying Bound UDP, it returns the connect-udp-bind response header value set to true.